 How to Order Ramen in Tokyo

-The Ticket Machine (Shokkenki)
+The Ticket Machine (Shokkenki), Step by Step

 Customization Options

-• Broth richness (aji no kosa): Light (assari), regular (futsu), rich (kotteri)
+- Broth richness (aji no kosa): light (assari), regular (futsu), rich (kotteri).

-• Oil amount (abura no ryo): Less (sukuname), regular (futsu), extra (oome)
+- Oil amount (abura no ryo): less (sukuname), regular (futsu), extra (oome).

-• Green onion (negi): Regular or extra
+- Green onion (negi): regular or extra.

 Extra Noodles (Kaedama)